PubInv/PubInv/ideas/Immature Ideas.md

 I wonder if we could build a solid state breadboard that would handle the connections for us?
 Perhaps it could even identify compoonents for us, and automatically provide places for O-scope probes.

+* * *

+After thinking about this some more, it is clearly possible to build a "wireless" breadboard.
+If you want to have 10 "slots" in the breadboard, you would ONLY need 100 relays.
+This sounds a little crazy, but it might be possible.
+I imagine a system in which you use LEDs to show which rail is "wired" to which other rails.
+Then instead of jamming unreliable little wires jumpers into the system, you could actually program the breadboard configuration with an Arduino.
+Which means of course that you could program it with a full-on computer---perhaps integrate with Fritzing.
+It could be a very educational system.

+100 relays for 10 slots (In general, you need N * N - 1 relays to make all possible physical connections.)
+At the risk of reduced flexibility you reduce the asymptotic complexity.
+For example, you almost certunatly don't need a a full 20 slot system --- you could have two 10-slot board areas, with a few rails available for communication between the two areas.

+I suspect this could also bet done with a FPGA --- but if you do that, you may be limited to CMOS logic voltages.
+You would have a hard time adding true power applications to that.
+However, I could be wrong---certainly, if you used MOSFETS you could go up to 60V and 30A, although I don't know if there would be affects at low and reverse voltages---relays would avoid that problem completely.

+Perhaps there is some switching theory that would let you decrease the asymptotic complexity as well---off the top of my head I don't know it.
+You might be able to make the number of relays limited to K * N, where K is a constant and N is the number of components you are tryin to breadboard.

+This would be a fun project, and the result would be salable, if only for education purposes.

 ## Idea: Build a MOSFET-And-Sensor breakout board.

 At Sparkfun and Fritzing, there are is a lot of open-source sharing of designs, some of which are in a form that things can be easily ordered as PCBs.
 Commonly shared valuable designs include "Breakout boards" which make it easier to mount sensors, for example.